-Asking a patient, friend, or co-worker about suicide requires a thoughtful, caring, and nonjudgmental approach.
+Asking a patient, friend, or co-worker about suicide requires a thoughtful, caring, and non-judgmental approach.
 The goal is to identify a person who has thoughts of self-harm but has not yet formulated a plan or acted on those thoughts.

-Nurses are in a key position to prevent suicide.
-However, to enable nurses to act, they need to feel confident assessing suicidal risk.
-Given that the majority of people with suicidal ideation or behaviors have seen a health professional in the month before their death, it is highly likely nurses will have to provide care for someone who is potentially suicidal (Davison et al., 2017).
+Nurses and other direct-care providers are in a key position to prevent suicide.
+However, to enable them to act, they need to feel confident assessing suicidal risk.
+Given that the majority of people with suicidal ideation or behaviors have seen a health professional in the month before their death, it is highly likely that nurses and other direct-care providers will have to provide care for someone who is potentially suicidal (Davison et al., 2017).

-Yet nurses report feeling unconfident and ill-prepared to discuss suicide or suicidal ideation.
-As a result, people are rarely identified as being at-risk.
 Education is vital.
+In an important survey, nurses reported feeling unconfident and ill-prepared to discuss suicide or suicidal ideation.
+As a result, people were rarely identified as being at-risk.
 Knowing how to identify an at-risk person-and understanding the level of risk-is the first step in preventing suicide (Davison et al., 2017).